stomp/stomp-spec/src/stomp-specification-1.1.md

     Hello queue a!
     -----
-    Did not contain a destination header, which is required for message propagation.
+    Did not contain a destination header, which is REQUIRED for message propagation.
     ^@

-If the error is related to specific frame sent from the client, the server should add additional headers to help identify the original frame that caused the error.
+If the error is related to specific frame sent from the client, the server SHOULD add additional headers to help identify the original frame that caused the error.
 For example, if the frame included a receipt header, the `ERROR` frame SHOULD set the `receipt-id` header to match the value of the `receipt` header of the frame which the error is related to.

-`ERROR` frames should include a [`content-length`](#Header_content-length) head and a [`content-type`](#Header_content-type) header if a body is present.
+`ERROR` frames SHOULD include a [`content-length`](#Header_content-length) head and a [`content-type`](#Header_content-type) header if a body is present.